CSU Climate Action Plan and GHG Inventories

 - FY11 Greenhouse Gas Inventory

-*Note: The term fiscal year (FY) refers to a period of time used for accounting purposes and preparing financial statements and reports.
+*The term fiscal year (FY) refers to a period of time used for accounting purposes and preparing financial statements and reports.
 Colorado State University defines a fiscal year as starting July 1st and ending on June 30th.
-Therefore, FY06 covers the time period July 1, 2005 through June 30, 2006.
+Therefore, FY25 for example, covers the time period July 1, 2024 through June 30, 2025.

 CSU STARS Reports